SyntaxKavindu/Device-Control-API/doc/troubleshooting.md

 - Ensure gateway is reachable; device will attempt DHCP first.
 If gateway is `192.168.1.1` the device will assign itself `192.168.1.200` (per code).
 If your router blocks static IPs or uses a different subnet, adjust logic accordingly.
 - Check Serial output — it prints DHCP IP, Gateway and subsequent IP attempts.

+Additional note about AP vs STA runtime behavior
+- If the device is running in AP mode (`wifiMode == AP`) the firmware will NOT attempt to reconnect to a station network from the main loop.
+This is by design: when acting as an access point the device should remain in AP mode and not trigger station reconnects.
+If you expect the device to connect to a saved WiFi network, switch the mode to `STA` (via `/api/wifi/mode`) and restart the device.

 4) IP conflict or unreachable static IP
 - The firmware attempts to pick a stable IP derived from MAC.
 If another device already uses the same static IP, you may lose connectivity.
 In that case:
   - Connect to the router and change the reserved IP for the device by MAC.